Lincoln Land Community College Foundation

 Miss Scalzo, a longtime friend of Eilers’ family, spent her life devoted to art.
 She taught and was involved in the development of the art department at Springfield Junior College from 1929 until it was discontinued during World War II, then went on to illustrate medical pamphlets for the State Department of Health.
 She began teaching painting in 1936 at the Springfield Art Association and continued through much of her life.
 The Springfield Art Association was a shared interest between Eilers’ parents, Paul and Minnette Fuhrmann, and the Trutters.
 “From the time we were children, my brothers and I knew the Scalzo and Trutter names.
 The painting ‘Mother and Child,’ featured in this display, hung in our home as long as I can remember.
 Because of my family’s connection with both Lillian and the Trutters, the LLCC museum seemed like the perfect place to donate and preserve the work of such a talented lady.”

 Donations to the LEAGUE campaign support LLCC students through the LEAGUE grant program, scholarships and other funds, including the “Pay It Forward” fund which helps students with emergent needs.
 Each year approximately 40 percent of LLCC faculty and staff contribute.
-Our thanks to our generous LLCC faculty and staff for donating more than $51,000 to the 2018 LEAGUE campaign!
+Our thanks to our generous LLCC faculty and staff for donating nearly $50,000 to the 2018 LEAGUE campaign!

-LEAGUE Awards were announced at the LEAGUE kickoff on March 26.
+LEAGUE grants were announced at the LEAGUE kickoff on March 26.
 The following departments received awards: